Grin-42/PingConnectivityTester/README.md

 Script tips:

+-It is useful to run this from at least two devices on the network simultaneously.
+This greatly helps determine local issues at different parts of the network.

 -If there is a switch between the source PC and the router it is a good idea to either add the switch IP or IP of another device connected to the switch in $additionalIPs.

 -$pingTimeout and $loopBuffer control the sensitivity of the test.
 For reference cmd ping has a timeout of 5000ms.
 A timeout of 500ms will give some false positives but is a tradeoff to keep logs from getting stuck too long in one loop and missing critical down information when it matters.